 Who is Responsible for Premises Liability Injury?

 Being injured on someone else's property or place of business is scary.
-Houston premises liability attorneys Neal Davis and Jed Silverman provide answers on what Texas law says about holding property owners liable for damages.
+Houston premises liability attorney Neal Davis provides answers on what Texas law says about holding property owners liable for damages.

 Any person who is injured on another person's property due to negligence invokes the law of premises liability.
 Property owners have an obligation to maintain a relatively safe environment for visitors and guests, and they can be held responsible for injuries that occur on their property due to slip and fall, animal attack or a swimming pool accident.